Right-angled Artin subgroups of Artin groups: Coxeter groups and Artin groups

 \subsection{Fundamental elements and Coxeter elements}

 Let $(W,S)$ be a Coxeter system with $W$ finite.
 A \emph{Coxeter element} of $W$ is a product of all the generators of $S$, in any order, where each generator appears exactly once in the product.
-Different orderings produce conjugate Coxeter elements (this follows from the fact that if $(W,S')$ is another Coxeter system then $S'$ is conjugate of $S$).
+Different orderings produce conjugate Coxeter elements \cite[Chap V.6.1]{bourbaki}.
 The \emph{Coxeter number} $h$ of $(W,S)$ is the order of a (any) Coxeter element in $W$.

 A \emph{reflection} in $W$ is a conjugate of an element of $S$.
 Each finite Coxeter group has a unique \emph{longest element} $w_S$.
 This can be characterized as the unique element for which $\ell(sw_S) = \ell(w_Ss) < \ell(w_S)$ for all $s \in S$, where $\ell(w)$ is the minimal length of a representative for $w$.
 The length of $w_S$ is precisely the number of reflections in $W$.
 Conjugation by $w_S$ induces an involution of the Coxeter diagram $\gG_S$, in the sense that generators are sent to generators and the relations are preserved.
 It follows from this that $w_s$ is in the center of $W$ if and only if this involution is trivial.
 This involution happens to be nontrivial if and only if the Coxeter group is of type $A_n$, $D_n$ with $n$ odd, $E_6$ or $I_2(p)$ for $p$ odd.